-In addressing the need to re-evaluate co-design practices, it embraces informal knowledge, everyday technologies, observation, defamiliarisation and games as permissive research tools when developing new methodologies that actively engage publics within design processes.
+In exploring the shifting roles of the designer within complex social systems, the studio embraces informal knowledge, everyday technologies, observational research and modes of defamiliarization when developing new methodologies to actively engage publics within design processes.

 Here you will see the design of systems, interior and public spaces, food, games, images and products.

-Hashemi-Nezhad graduated from the Royal College of Art in 2008 and regularly teaches at Kingston University and Central St. Martins in London.
+Hashemi-Nezhad graduated from the Royal College of Art and regularly teaches at Kingston University and Central St. Martins in London.

-He is part of Theatrum Mundi/Global Street, an international interdisciplinary research project from London School of Economics and directed by Richard Sennett which brings architects, designers and artists together to re-imagine public space.
+He is the recipient of a number of international design awards, research grants (AHRC), Near Now Fellowship (2015), and is part of Theatrum Mundi/Global Street, an international interdisciplinary research project from London School of Economics and directed by Richard Sennett which brings architects, designers and artists together to re-imagine public space.

 COLLABORATORSThe list below is a selection of companies, individuals and organisations that I have worked with since 2008.